EvgenMAG/superheros-react/README.md

 **Superheroes Base**

-- Superheroes app - this web application developed to be able to create your own base of heroes.
+**Superheroes app** - this web application developed to be able to create your own base of heroes.
 This version 0.0.1 allow to check all your heroes' base and create a new hero.
 Next version will include next features:

-* registration/ authorization
+- registration/ authorization
-* the Hero card where you can have all details
+- the Hero card where you can have all details
-* update hero's data.
+- update hero's data.

--

 **You can be a Hero for your country as well!!!**